Parent Welcome Booklet

 The comment section on the sign-in form is used to convey information.
 If you will be somewhere other than home or work during the day this is a good way to ensure that the Centre will be able to contact you in case of an emergency.
 Please be prompt in picking up your child.
 If you do not arrive at the time you have indicated, this can be distressing to a child.

 If you are Late

 After 15 minutes the teacher will phone the parent.
 If the parent can not be reached, the child’s emergency contact will be notified in the order they appear on the registration form.
 Provincial Child Care Law forbids us to dismiss a child to anyone other than a parent or adult whose name has been given to us for use by the parent.
 If you are late more than 2 times in the month, or consistently, a $30 charge will be applied.
 We ask that you respect that our Staff have had a long day and it is courtesy to allow them to be able to go home on time.
 Your child will get upset if you are late and may begin to worry.
 Please call us to let us know if you are going to be late.

 Please let us know if your child is going to be absent.
 If your child is absent for three consecutive days and we have not heard from you we will then contact you to find out when you intend your child returning and if there is anything we should know regarding reason for absence.
 It is important to know the reason for your child’s absence in case of a potential “outbreak”.

-We feel that open communication between parents and teachers is very important for the benefit of the child.
+We feel that open communication between parents and teachers is particularly important for the benefit of the child.
 Please let us know if your child is upset for any reason or if there are any changes at home that may be affecting them.
 Informal conversation takes place upon arrival and departure; however, if you need to discuss something confidentially please leave a message for the teachers and they will call you at home.
 Parent interviews are available at any time during the year.
 We are more than happy to arrange meetings in order to discuss anything that may be affecting your child’s life.

 Parking Lot Chatter